-By selecting Edit \rightarrow Properties from the iVolume tool, you can modify your volume properties.
+By selecting Edit $\rightarrow$ Properties from the iVolume tool, you can modify your volume properties.
 You may modify your volume's name, description as well as the show/hide properties and the line color, style, and thickness.
 For more information on editing properties in the iTools, see Appendix D, "Visualization Properties".

-You can add a colorbar to your visualized volume which will show on a color scale the minimum to maximum values of data in the visualization.
-To add a colorbar, click on the volume visualization and then from the iVolume window, select Insert \rightarrow Colorbar.
-A colorbar will be placed in the visualization window.
-This colorbar can be resized and moved around the data space.
-You can also double-click on the colorbar to invoke the Visualization Browser which will allow you to change the properties for the colorbar.
+You can add colorbars to your visualized volume which will show on a color scale the minimum to maximum values of data in the visualization.
+To add a colorbar, click on the volume visualization and then from the iVolume window, select Insert → Colorbar.
+Colorbars showing RGB values as well as opacity values will be placed in the visualization window.
+These colorbars can be resized and moved around the data space.
+You can also double-click on the colorbars to invoke the Visualization Browser which will allow you to change the properties for that colorbar.

-Figure 14-3: Rendered Volume with Colorbar Added
+Figure 14-3: Rendered Volume with Colorbars Added